Seating Considerations in Pressure Injury Prevention

 -

 Encourage independent wheelchair users to maintain their functional activity.
-Functional activities of living produce weight shifts that unload pressure at the buttocks (32).
+Functional activities produce weight shifts that unload pressure at the buttocks (31).

 Supporting Information

 The optimal method and frequency of repositioning when seated has not been ascertained through comparative studies.
-Observational evidence shows that posture declines as time spent in a chair/wheelchair increases in duration (23).
-Measures of skin and tissue perfusion indicate that the ischemic response can commence after as little as ten minutes in a seated position with a pressure redistribution cushion (24).
-Studies have demonstrated that redistributing body weight by performing intermediate or full body leaning or push-ups can increase skin tissue perfusion (25, 26).
-These factors are variable between individuals, indicating that an individualized approach is required.
+Observational evidence shows that posture declines as time spent in a chair/wheelchair increases in duration (22).
+Measures of skin and tissue perfusion indicate that the ischemic response can commence after as little as ten minutes in a seated position with a pressure redistribution cushion 23).
+Studies have demonstrated that redistributing body weight by performing intermediate or full body leaning or push-ups can increase skin tissue perfusion.
+(24, 25) These factors are variable between individuals, indicating that an individualized approach is required.
+Weight shifting can be achieved through repositioning of individual’s body weight, or through the use of dynamic features of seating systems/wheelchairs.

 More information